Genocs/enterprise-containers/README.md

 Contains the docker compose files to install on docker a bunch of enterprise level tools.

-Please refere to [README](/docker-compose/README.md) file for details.
+Please refere to this [README](/docker-compose/README.md) for details.

 ## [docs](docs)

-Contains the explanaition files.
+Contains the explanation files.

 - [aks-preview](aks-preview.md)
 - [azure-developer-community](azure-developer-community.md)